 The Story in Brief

-Sethe, a formerly enslaved woman living at 124 Bluestone Road in post-Civil War Cincinnati, is haunted by the ghost of the baby daughter she killed with a handsaw rather than allow slave catchers to drag her back to Sweet Home plantation in Kentucky.
-When a young woman calling herself Beloved appears at her door — wearing Sethe's dead daughter's name and knowing things no stranger should know — the past Sethe has tried to contain begins to overwhelm the present.
-Paul D, another survivor of Sweet Home, arrives and briefly drives the ghost away, but Beloved returns in flesh and slowly consumes Sethe's life.
+Sethe, a formerly enslaved woman living at 124 Bluestone Road in post-Civil War Cincinnati, is haunted by the ghost of the baby daughter she killed with a handsaw rather than allow slave catchers to return her to Sweet Home plantation in Kentucky.
+When a young woman calling herself Beloved appears at her door — wearing new shoes, speaking in fragments, knowing things only the dead daughter could know — the past Sethe has tried to contain begins to overwhelm the present.
+Paul D, a fellow survivor of Sweet Home, arrives and briefly drives the ghost away, but Beloved returns in flesh and slowly consumes Sethe's life.

-Toni Morrison's 1987 novel won the Pulitzer Prize and is widely considered one of the greatest American novels of the twentieth century.
+Toni Morrison's 1987 novel won the Pulitzer Prize for Fiction and is widely considered one of the greatest American novels of the twentieth century.
 Jonathan Demme's 1998 film adaptation, with Oprah Winfrey producing and starring as Sethe, was a passion project a decade in the making.
-Winfrey had bought the rights in 1987 and waited for the right director and moment.
-The film premiered to respectful reviews but was a commercial disaster, earning only $23 million against an $80 million budget.
+The film opened to mixed reviews and disastrous box office — earning only $23 million against an $80 million budget — but has been partially rehabilitated by critics in the years since.

 |---|---|---|